player-03/MarkdownParser/README.md

 MarkdownParser
 ==============

-An incomplete Markdown parser for OpenFL.
+An incomplete Markdown parser for Flash+Haxe.
+It can be used with OpenFL as well, but as of this writing, OpenFL has weak support for text formatting.

 Sample usage: